-The Environment Agency also confirm that they object to this application because the proposed development falls into a flood risk vulnerability category that is inappropriate to the Flood Zone in which the application site is located.
+The Environment Agency have also confirmed that they maintain their objection to this application because the proposed development falls into a flood risk vulnerability category that is inappropriate to the Flood Zone in which the application site is located.
 The Environment Agency recommend that the application should be refused planning permission on this basis.
 It is therefore considered that the development is also unacceptable in principle in relation to national and local policies pertaining to developing land at risk of flooding and in particular to developing land defined as functional floodplain.